Academic Health Checklist

 - Make sure you read your feedback carefully.
 Your tutor will provide you with constructive comments to help improve your work and progress in the future.

 - Your Academic Librarian is also available to help with literature searching, finding information as well as plagiarism and referencing queries.
+Take a look at their online subject guides for more information.

 So, make one of your New Year resolutions to think about what you need to do in order to get the most out of your time whilst you’re studying with us.
 But do remember, even if your first semester hasn’t gone according to plan, there’s plenty of time to advance your academic skills, and plenty of people available to help you achieve this.